 I don’t know if I’ve ever heard that arena louder than it was on Monday night.
 The fans put their emotions on full display.
 As the players piled over the boards to dog pile each other and the coaches wrapped each other up in a group hug on the bench, the 18,532 in attendance simply took it all in.
 This is the moment that they had been waiting on for 11 years.
 It was the moment that set the stage for a 2016 rematch in the second round against the St. Louis Blues.
 It was, simply put, the moment they needed and deserved.

 “It’s big,” Stars goaltender Ben Bishop told NHL.com.
-“They [the fans] deserve it.
+“They deserve it.
 They’ve been great all season.
 They’ve been unbelievable in the playoffs.
 It’s fun to get the win for them.
 They’re the real backbone of the organization, so for them to – especially on home ice – get that win, it’s always a little bit nicer.”

 In just about every way that you might try and look at it, Game 6 provided a fitting end to this first-round matchup between two Central division heavyweights.
 It was the perfect finisher, in other words.